MauroSilvaPinto/Explaining-ML-EEG-Seizure-Prediction/README.md

 ## More Information
-More information, please just check the article at:
 Still not published, peeps!
+Wait for it!

 You are free to use any of this material.
-If you do, please just cite it as:
-Let's wait :)
+Just cite the source